montali/MLEngineerSummary/Deep Learning.md

 ### Gradient Descent

+Gradient descent is based on the observation that if a multi-variable function $F(x)$ is defined and differentiable in a neighbourhood of a point $a$, then it decreases fastest if one goes from $a$ in the direction of the negative gradient.
+Follows from this that, for a small enough _learning rate_, $\mathbf{a}_{n+1}=\mathbf{a}_{n}-\gamma \nabla F\left(\mathbf{a}_{n}\right)$ will be smaller than $a_n$.

-We know gradient to be a vector pointing at the greatest increase of a function: combining this concept with a **cost function**, we can find the direction in which this cost is minimized.
+We therefore know gradient to be a vector pointing at the greatest increase of a function: combining this concept with a **cost function**, we can find the direction in which this cost is minimized.
 Parametrising our cost function with respect to the model (whatever it is, a neural network, a perceptron, etc.) we can find the direction in which the cost is minimized, iteratively:

 $$
 x_{n}^{(i+1)}=x_{n}^{(i)}-a \cdot \frac{\partial f}{\partial x_{n}}\left(x^{(i)}\right)